-Have participants compare differences between daily life in their country of origin or first refuge with life in the United States in these or other categories:
+Have participants compare differences between cultural practices in their country of origin or first refuge with those in the United States in these or other categories:

 - school systems

 - age of marriage

 - food for breakfast

 - how to act at work

 - clothes

-cigarette smoking
+- cigarette smoking

 - the elderly

 - money

 - dating

 - the most important thing in the world

 - care of children

-Group members may bring up a variety of other concerns or topics.
+Group members may bring up other categories for discussion.
 This list is one of the suggestions that can function to guide the group.
-One way to encourage participation is to role play the difference between how we greet people in the U.S. compared to Ethiopia.

-B. Phases of Refugee Adjustment
+C. Phases of Refugee Adjustment

-Time in Country Adapted from: International Organization for Migration (1997).
+Time in Country

+Adapted from: International Organization for Migration (1997).
 Cultural Orientation Africa